pvpscript/lspac/README.md

 # Introduction
 **lspac** is a helper tool for `pacman`, built using the `libalpm` library.
-It's main purpose is to fetch information about local packages on Arch Linux and print it to the `stdout` in a way that it's friendly for parsing, so it facilitates the creation of scripts that deals with pacman package information.
+It's main purpose is to fetch information about packages from `pacman` and print it to the `stdout` in a way that it's friendly for parsing, so it facilitates the creation of scripts that deals with pacman package information.